skwp/dotfiles/README.md

  * tabularize - align code effortlessly by using :Tabularize /[character] to align by a character, or try the keymaps
  * yankring - effortless sanity for pasting. every time you yank something it goes into a buffer. after hitting p to paste, use ctrl-p or ctrl-n to cycle through the paste options. great for when you accidentally overwrite your yank with a delete.
  * surround - super easy quote and tag manipulation - ysiw" - sourround inner word with quotes. ci"' - change inner double quotes to single quotes, etc
- * greplace - use :Gsearch to find across many files, replace inside the changes, then :Greplace to do a replace across all matches
+ * greplace - use :Gsearch to find across many files, replace inside the changes, then :Greplace to do a replace across all matches - made lightning fast with Silver Searcher
  * ConqueTerm - embedded fully colorful shell inside your vim
  * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm
  * vim-markdown-preview - :Mm to view your README.md as html